 16. Hit High Notes

 High notes are an integral part of songs.
 High notes release more power and energy and eventually get into the heart of the listeners.
-So, adding them into your singing is a win-win strategy.
+So, adding them to your singing is a win-win strategy.

-Note: Don’t hit high notes without warming up your throat otherwise you will end with temporary or permanent vocal cords damage.
+Note: Don’t hit high notes without warming up your throat otherwise you will end up with temporary or permanent vocal cords damage.

 If you are just starting out your singing then I don’t recommend you to hit high notes.
 First, develop your vocal muscles only after then practice high notes.